House of M: Aftermath

 The "House of M" storyline resulted in the reduction of the mutant population from millions to hundreds.
-Only two current members of the X-Men (Polaris and Professor X) suffered this fate, as well as the former X-Man Chamber.
+Only two current members of the X-Men (Polaris and Professor X) suffered this fate, as well as former X-Men member Chamber.
 Several minor allies and enemies were depowered, including Callisto and Blob.
 Their main adversary Magneto also lost his abilities, and two members of the Avengers, Quicksilver and Scarlet Witch.
-Magneto and Xavier have since been repowered, whereas Polaris and Quicksilver have either gained new powers (somewhat like their old powers) or regained lost powers by other means, within a span of two years.
-Other mutants have been repowered by technology, such as Wind Dancer and Jubilee.